korkmazcaner/korkmazcaner/README.md

 I work eagerly and I am devoted to my responsibilities.
 I value team work and encourage a positive environment.
 I am open to feedback and always excited to learn new technologies to improve my skills.

+🔭 I’m working on frontend React development (JavaScript | React )

+🤝 I'm currently open for work.
+I'm open to collaborating on interesting projects and startups.

+🌍  I'm based in Istanbul/Turkey

+✉️  You can contact me at canerkorkmaz7@yandex.com

 ### Languages and Tools: